openium/symfony-toolkit/README.md

 ): DateTime | false
 ~~~

+If no format has been supplied, the method attempts to determine the correct date format.

-Date format can be :
+Two formats can be detected:
 - ATOM `'Y-m-d\TH:i:sP'`
 - ISO8601 `'Y-m-d\TH:i:sO'`
-- `'Y-m-d'`

-return false if the string can't be parse as DateTime.
+If no format is detected, the method falls back to the `'Y-m-d'` format and return false if the string can't be parse as DateTime.